 WHAT IS CHIROPRACTIC CARE?

 Chiropractic is a health care profession that focuses on disorders of the musculoskeletal and nervous systems, and the effects these disorders have on general health.
-Chiropractic care is used most often to treat neuromusculoskeletal complaints such as back pain, neck pain, pain in the joints of the arms or legs, and headaches but many more conditions have been found to respond favorably to chiropractic care.
+Chiropractic care is used most often to treat neuromusculoskeletal complaints such as back pain, neck pain, pain in the joints of the arms or legs..
 The most common therapeutic procedure performed by doctors of chiropractic is known as “spinal manipulation,” also called the “chiropractic adjustment.”
 The purpose of manipulation is to restore joint mobility by manually applying a controlled force into joints that have become hypomobile – or restricted in their movement – as a result of a tissue injury.
 Simply put, our aim is to get what shoulde be moving, moving again, and moving correctly.

 What causes this 'Tissue Injury'?